calimero-project/calimero-server/README.md

 	- `activate`: enable/disable the service container, to load/ignore that container during server startup
 	- `routing`: if `true` activate KNX IP routing, if `false` routing is disabled
 	- `networkMonitoring`: serve tunneling connection on KNX busmonitor layer (set `true`) or deny such connection requests (set `false`)
 	- `udpPort` (optional): UDP port of the control endpoint to listen for incoming connection requests of that service container, defaults to KNXnet/IP standard port "3671".
-Use different ports if more than one service container is deployed.
+Use different ports if more than one service container is configured.
-	- `listenNetIf` (optional): network adapter to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network adapter. `any` - the first available (non-loopback) network adapter is chosen depending on your OS network setup (or localhost setting).
+	- `netif` (optional): network adapter for client communication, e.g., `"eth1"`; defaults to host default network adapter.
+Use `"any"` for the first available (non-loopback) network adapter depending on your OS network setup (or localhost setting).
     - `reuseCtrlEP` (optional): use the KNXnet/IP control endpoint (UDP/IP) for tunneling connections, `false` by default.
 If reuse is enabled (set `true`), no list of additional KNX individual addresses is required (see below).
 Per the KNX standard, reuse is only possible if the control endpoint's individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
 This implies that by reusing the control endpoint, at most 1 connection can be established at a time to a service container.
     - `keyfile="~/.knx/keyfile"` (required for KNX IP Secure): path to a keyfile containing the KNX IP Secure keys, alternatively specify a `keyring`.
 See [below](#knx-ip-secure) for the keyfile layout.
     - `keyring="/path/to/keyring.knxkeys"` (required for KNX IP Secure): path to a keyring exported from ETS containing the KNX IP Secure keys.
 The _keyfile_ typically contains the password to decrypt the keyring, otherwise the server will try to query the keyring password from the system console during startup.